 Each guest instructor/supervisor is responsible for personally following and enforcing with those supervised, the health, safety, security and environmental policies outlined in this document.
 Unattended rooms must be locked.
 Report any problems that prevent this basic security measure.
 If health and/or safety questions arise, feel free to call the COTA Safety Office, x55246 or the CSULB Office of Environmental Health and Safety at X58893.
-The COTA Safety Office is located in room MIC-207.
+The COTA Safety Office is located in room AS-115.
 Feel free to use these same numbers if you would like help in achieving and maintaining full compliance with these safety policies.
-Additional information is available on the CNSM Safety Website.
+Additional information is available on the COTA Safety Website.

 2. Instructor/Supervisor Safety Training

 Guest supervisors are usually considered employees according to Labor Code and Cal/OSHA guidelines (even if volunteers).
 Many programs/events are jointly sponsored and hence involve multiple employers.
 It is the responsibility of the guest supervisor to determine which employer (if any) is responsible for Workers Compensation Insurance in the event of injury.
 Regardless of employee status, each guest supervisor must participate in an appropriate level of safety training.
 Guest laboratory supervisors are strongly encouraged to participate in the full COTA employee safety training program.
-The full program consists of an online slide show, quiz and documentation via the Safety Program form.
+The full program consists of an online slide show, quiz and documentation via the Safety Website Forms (coming soon).

 In lieu of the full employee training program, a careful review of and adherence to this two-page safety guide will be accepted as alternative safety training for short-term guest instructors/supervisors.